Guest blog: Former journalist Nancy Gavilanes was called by God to leave her promising career…

 Pursuing relationships peacefully and cautiously is a mandate designed by God for our

+protection.
 The proverb above doesn’t say you should only be cautious with opposite sex friendships—it’s both.
 Boundaries should be important

 with same-sex friendships too.